Skip to main content

 Prerequisites

-• Git v2.30+
+• Git 2.30 or newer.

-Install the Xcode Command Line Tools if you don't have them:
+Install the Xcode Command Line Tools:

 xcode-select --install